eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequestCompound.md

 NewEzsignsignatureRequestCompoundWithDefaults instantiates a new EzsignsignatureRequestCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBEzsignsignatureCustomdate

+`func (o *EzsignsignatureRequestCompound) GetBEzsignsignatureCustomdate() bool`

+GetBEzsignsignatureCustomdate returns the BEzsignsignatureCustomdate field if non-nil, zero value otherwise.

+### GetBEzsignsignatureCustomdateOk

+`func (o *EzsignsignatureRequestCompound) GetBEzsignsignatureCustomdateOk() (*bool, bool)`

+GetBEzsignsignatureCustomdateOk returns a tuple with the BEzsignsignatureCustomdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBEzsignsignatureCustomdate

+`func (o *EzsignsignatureRequestCompound) SetBEzsignsignatureCustomdate(v bool)`

+SetBEzsignsignatureCustomdate sets BEzsignsignatureCustomdate field to given value.

+### HasBEzsignsignatureCustomdate

+`func (o *EzsignsignatureRequestCompound) HasBEzsignsignatureCustomdate() bool`

+HasBEzsignsignatureCustomdate returns a boolean if a field has been set.

+### GetAObjEzsignsignaturecustomdate

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignsignaturecustomdate() []EzsignsignaturecustomdateRequest`

+GetAObjEzsignsignaturecustomdate returns the AObjEzsignsignaturecustomdate field if non-nil, zero value otherwise.

+### GetAObjEzsignsignaturecustomdateOk

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignsignaturecustomdateOk() (*[]EzsignsignaturecustomdateRequest, bool)`

+GetAObjEzsignsignaturecustomdateOk returns a tuple with the AObjEzsignsignaturecustomdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsignsignaturecustomdate

+`func (o *EzsignsignatureRequestCompound) SetAObjEzsignsignaturecustomdate(v []EzsignsignaturecustomdateRequest)`

+SetAObjEzsignsignaturecustomdate sets AObjEzsignsignaturecustomdate field to given value.

+### HasAObjEzsignsignaturecustomdate

+`func (o *EzsignsignatureRequestCompound) HasAObjEzsignsignaturecustomdate() bool`

+HasAObjEzsignsignaturecustomdate returns a boolean if a field has been set.

 ### GetFkiEzsignfoldersignerassociationID